BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/carparking.markdown

 > Please have your car parking payment of **£5** ready.
 A **£5** note is preferred.
 Payment by card is also OK.

-Permits for head coach / coach with kit allowing entry into Car Park 1 will be provided, on the basis of 1 permit per age group per club.
+Permits for head coach / coach with kit allowing entry into Car Park 1 will be provided, on the basis of 1 permit per age group per club. **A £5 charge is still required if you have a permit**

 All cars will be exiting the Winsley bypass as indicated on the map (“ALL Festival access”) and will be directed by car parking stewards to either Car Park 1 or Car Parks 2 and 3.
 There will be no access to car parking where indicated by a red cross on the map.
 Parking access routes will be clearly signposted on the day.